 For everyone but the Gingerbread Man, this film is a tiptoe through the tulips, but when the poor cookie is captured by Lord Farquaad his life is utterly destroyed.
 Not only are his legs removed and crumbled to dust in front of him, but his gumdrop buttons are pulled off and chewed up before his eyes.
 This is terrifying, yet it's a thing Dreamworks thought would be cool to show children.

 Actors: Cameron Diaz, Eddie Murphy, Mike Myers, John Lithgow, Vincent Cassel, + more

 Kimmy Wallace is just trying to have a nice wedding.
 She's so focused on her dream, she doesn't realize she's stepped in the middle of the toxic relationship between longtime "friends" Julianne and Michael.

 When Kimmy asks Julianne - a woman who's in love with her fiance - to act as her maid of honor, the bride-to-be essentially seals her fate as a victim.
 Throughout the film Julianne commits one horrible act after another in the name of stealing Wallace's fiance.

 Julianne exploits every one of her romantic rival's weak spots, even breaking into Kimmy's father's email in an attempt to stop the wedding.
 This is psychological terror at its most pure.

-Actors: Cameron Diaz, Julia Roberts, Paul Giamatti, Rupert Everett, Rachel Griffiths, + more
+Actors: Julia Roberts, Dermot Mulroney, Rupert Everett, Cameron Diaz, Paul Giamatti, + more

 Directed by: P. J. Hogan